 Objective 25.E.
 Promote the development of a Down Canyon circulation system that improves internal circulation and winter access, while retaining the Down Canyon's rustic, residential character.

 Policy 25.E.1.
-Improve the Down Canyon circulation system by improving existing roadways or promoting the construction of new roadways if necessary to serve development, by paving, realigning, providing snow storage and widening existing roadways.
+Improve the Down Canyon circulation system by improving existing roadways or promoting the construction of new roadways if necessary, to serve development, by paving, realigning, providing snow storage and widening existing roadways.

 Action 25.E.1.a.
 Work with the County to consider the conceptual roadway alignments contained in the Stantec Study.
 Any proposed roadway alternatives should focus on alternative funding mechanisms.